RayTapas/Resume-Screening-App/README.md

 This project made use of the following technologies: VS Code, Jupyter Notebook The Scikit-learn package facilitates machine learning and data analysis.
 KNeighbour Classification for testing and training data.
-A well-lit library for creating web applications.
+A streamlit library for creating web applications.
 Use Pandas and NumPy to manipulate the dataset.
 Seaborn and Matplotlib are tools for data visualization.
 Regular Expression for Cleaning Data.